Porcupine (character)

-Porcupine is the name used by two fictional characters appearing in American comic books published by Marvel Comics.
+Porcupine is the name used by two fictional characters appearing in American comic books published by Marvel Comics: Alexander Gentry, a weapons designer who uses his porcupine battlesuit in an attempt to become wealthy through crime, as one of the first costumed professional criminals of his generation, and Roger Gocking, a criminal who purchased the suit to commit crimes, before joining the Thunderbolts and reforming, joining Ben Urich and Jessica Drew as a private investigator, and as nanny to the latter's son Gerry, before eventually coming to date Jessica himself.

-The Alexander Gentry incarnation of Porcupine appeared in the Marvel Cinematic Universe series She-Hulk: Attorney at Law, portrayed by Jordan Aaron Ford.
+The Alexander Gentry incarnation of Porcupine appeared in the Marvel Cinematic Universe (MCU) series She-Hulk: Attorney at Law, portrayed by Jordan Aaron Ford.

 Publication history

 The first Porcupine, Alexander Gentry, first appeared in Tales to Astonish #48 (October 1963) and was created by Stan Lee and Don Heck.

 The second Porcupine, Roger Gocking, first appeared in Daughters of the Dragon #3 (May 2006) and was created by Justin Gray, Jimmy Palmiotti, and Khari Evans.